 NEO School portal

-The NEO interface is a modern, responsive design that looks sharp and automatically adjusts based on the type of device.
-It provides attractive tile-based dashboards for students, teachers and administrators, a graphical class catalog, as well as simple pop-out navigation.
-Many features can be enabled or disabled to suit young children through to college students.
-It provides rich content authoring as well as a visually attractive way to create and organize lesson material.
+The NEO interface has a responsive design that looks sharp and automatically adjusts based on the type of device.
+It provides attractive tile-based dashboards for students, teachers and administrators, as well as a graphical class, resources and users catalog.
+Users can also see to-do items, upcoming events, groups, calendar, and more.

 NEO Student dashboard

 NEO is very intuitive and easy to use.
 In addition, it includes an online help center with videos, getting started guides, and searchable help content.
 NEO also has a rapid response support forum where staff members typically respond to questions within 15-30 minutes during business hours 24/5.

 Google Classroom is somewhat easy to understand and use, has a help center with tutorials and a help forum.